Gallipoli: Crimean War (1853–1856)

 Gallipoli became a major encampment for British and French forces in 1854 during the Crimean War, and the harbour was also a stopping-off point between the western Mediterranean and Istanbul (formerly Constantinople).

-In March 1854 British and French engineers constructed an 11.5 km line of defence to protect the peninsula from a possible Russian attack and so secure control of the route to the Mediterranean Sea.
+In March 1854 British and French engineers constructed an 11.5 km line of defence to protect the peninsula from a possible Russian attack and secure control of the route to the Mediterranean Sea.

 First Balkan War (1912–1913)

-During the First Balkan War, the 1913 Battle of Bulair and several minor skirmishes took place where the Ottoman army "destroyed, looted, and burned all the Greek villages near Gallipoli".
+During the First Balkan War, the 1913 Battle of Bulair and several minor skirmishes took place where the Ottoman army fought in the Greek villages near Gallipoli".
 The Report of the International Commission on the Balkan Wars mention destruction and massacres in the area by the Ottoman army against Greek and Bulgarian population.

 The Ottoman Government, under the pretext that a village was within the firing line, ordered its evacuation within three hours.
 The residents abandoned everything they possessed, left their village and went to Gallipoli.
 Seven of the Greek villagers who stayed two minutes later than the three-hour limit allowed for the evacuation were shot by the soldiers.
 After the end of the Balkan War the exiles were allowed to return.
 But as the Government allowed only the Turks to rebuild their houses and furnish them, the exiled Greeks were compelled to remain in Gallipoli.